Where next for client comms?

 Coming up with great content ideas doesn’t happen by chance.
 It requires a rigorous yet creative process to ensure comms are relevant, timely, engaging and actionable.

-Above all, firms need mechanisms in place to ensure they stay in tune with client preoccupations – whether through forums and roundtables, formal feedback programmes or training in listening skills internally – these should drive the content agenda.
+Above all, firms need mechanisms in place to ensure they stay in tune with client preoccupations – whether through forums and roundtables, formal feedback programmes or training in listening skills internally – these should drive the content agenda like never before.

 A big part of this planning process will be identifying any internal barriers to high-quality comms, whether it’s unrealistic budgets, time constraints or lack of leadership commitment.
 Marketing teams need to be honest with themselves and their firms about whether they have the time, expertise or budget to do a subject justice, and whether these barriers are insurmountable.

-The many challenges facing the world have led to a renewed drive for businesses to have a higher purpose beyond creating shareholder value.
-This could mean a fundamental reappraisal of the role of firms and their advisers.
+The many challenges facing the world have led to a renewed drive for businesses to focus on sustainability and a higher purpose beyond profit.
+This could mean a fundamental reappraisal of the role of advisers.

 Differentiating your brand and cutting through the mass of content available to help inform client decisions is more important than ever to increase client engagement, retention and acquisition.